GWC-DCMB/curriculum-notebooks/paper/paper.md

 Python and statistics skills to complete a Capstone Project, which is a data analysis project on a data set of interest.
-Using this curriculum, we employ participatory live coding as used by The Carpentries which is an effective method that engages learners [@wilson_software_2016; @nederbragt_ten_2020].
+Using this curriculum, we employ participatory live coding as used by The Carpentries, which is an effective method that engages learners [@wilson_software_2016; @nederbragt_ten_2020].
-With paired activities our curriculum follows the "I do, we do, you do" didactic paradigm [@fisher_better_2013].
+Using paired activities, our curriculum follows the "I do, we do, you do" didactic paradigm [@fisher_better_2013].
 We provide open-source resources for both in-person and virtual versions of our curriculum, including videos corresponding to each lesson.
 While we developed this curriculum for our Girls Who Code Club and Summer